WordPress/gutenberg/docs/data/data-core-editor.md

 ### isCleanNewPost

-Returns true if there are no unsaved values for the current edit session and if the currently edited post is new (and has never been saved before).
+Returns true if there are no unsaved values for the current edit session and if the currently edited post is new (has never been saved before).

 *Parameters*